-Granulite facies garnet has a homogeneous composition of X{Alm} 0.54, X{Pyp} 0.40, X{Grs} 0.03, X{Sps} 0.03, whereas garnet neocrystallized during the Petermann Orogeny is more Ca-rich (X{Alm} 0.48, X{PVP} 0.28, X{Grs} 0.22, X{Sps} 0.02).
+Granulite facies garnet has a homogeneous composition of X{Alm} 0.54, X{Pyp} 0.40, X{Grs} 0.03, X{Sps} 0.03, whereas garnet neocrystallized during the Petermann Orogeny is more Ca-rich (X{Alm} 0.48, X{Pvp} 0.28, X{Grs} 0.22, X{Sps} 0.02).
 Grain boundaries of granulite facies garnet and fractures are decorated with a Ca-enriched rim, 20 to 40 μm wide (Fig. 4c).
-The enrichment is mostly concentric, also affects resorbed areas of the garnet and is therefore most likely the result of diffusion (Camacho et al., 2009).
-The length-scale for variation in Fe (X{Alm}) and Mg (X{PVP}) is identical to that for Ca (X{Grs}), whereas the Mn content (X{Sps}) does not show any variation (Fig 4d).
-The diffusion length for iron and magnesium is identical to Ca, while the manganese content does not show any variations (Fig 4c).
+The length-scale for variation in Fe (X{Alm}) and Mg (X{Pyp}) is identical to that for Ca (X{Grs}) , whereas the Mn content (X{Sps}) does not show any variation (Fig 4d).
 Neocrystallized garnet is present where the grain boundary is in contact with, or close to, plagioclase.
 The outermost rim of remnant garnet has the same composition as the neocrystallized garnet (Fig. 4d, profile 1).
-The granulitic-granulite-facies plagioclase is partially transformed to a more Na-rich plagioclase with needle shaped inclusions of kyanite (bottom of Fig. 4e).
+The granulite-facies plagioclase is partially transformed to a more Na-rich plagioclase with needle shaped inclusions of kyanite (bottom of Fig. 4e).
 This reaction provides Ca for the observed diffusion into garnet (Camacho et al., 2009).
 Along fractures across the porphyroclasts, the Ca enrichment is narrower than along the grain boundaries and the grossular component only reaches up to about X{Grs} 0.1 (Fig. 4d, profile 2).
-Compositional gradients are also present around inclusions in garnet connected to the outer garnet boundary, providing evidence of Ca diffusion along grain boundaries (right part of Fig.

-Commented [n1]: This text is eliminated here because it is interpretation and best considered the discussion section below diffusion length is still comparable to those of profiles 1-3, but Ca concentrations are much lower.
+Compositional gradients are also present around inclusions in garnet connected to the outer garnet boundary, providing evidence of Ca diffusion along grain boundaries (right part of Fig. 4c, profile 3 in Fig 4d).
+Profile 4 (Fig. 4d) was measured next to a kyanite inclusion: the diffusion length is still comparable to those of profiles 1-3, but Ca concentrations are much lower.
 Ca probably diffused along fractures (invisible in the plane of the thin section) towards the inclusion.
 In summary, the diffusion length at the original grain boundaries is maximized where in contact with plagioclase, and otherwise constant at about 20 μm width.
 However, variations in diffusion lengths do occur around garnet fragments, without any correlation with the proximity to plagioclase, although the exact relationship in the third dimension is unknown.
 Surfaces with limited diffusion can often be identified as fracture surfaces, which were exposed to diffusion for a shorter time than original grain boundaries (Fig. 4e).
-Fractures oriented perpendicular to the foliation and stretching lineation lack any signs of diffusion and are therefore interpreted as later stage dilatant extensional fractures.
+Fractures oriented perpendicular to the foliation and stretching lineation lack any signs of diffusion and are therefore interpreted as later stage extensional fractures.